moflaher/ttide_py/README.md

 It is now mostly functional.
 Any help with finishing the conversion is welcome.

-All credit for T_Tide goes to Rich Pawlowicz, the original creator of T_Tide.
+Credit for T\_Tide goes to Rich Pawlowicz, the original creator of T\_Tide.
 It is available at http://www2.ocgy.ubc.ca/~rich/.

 A description of the theoretical basis of the analysis and some